Haw Honey

 Zone: 4-8

-Native Status: NC native, present, but uncommon throughout the state
+Native Status: NC native, uncommon throughout the state

 Provenance: